cesarau04/ap-labs/labs/lab1.2/README.md

 ```

 ## Usage
-It send a certain message to all open pst.
+It send a certain message to all open pts.
 ```bash
 ./broadcast [msg]